femolyn1/PyBer_Analysis/README.md

 # Challenge:
 # PyBer Analysis
   The purpose of this analysis is to identify key ride sharing metrics by city types and create a graphical view of the total weekly fares based on the type of city.
 A data frame will be used to shpowcase the key metrics and this analysis will help improve access to ride sharing services and determine ride affordability for the city type.
-## Technical Analysis performed